DefinitionThis section has been translated automatically.

 - Cannabinoid Receptor 2 (CB2).

-CB1 is expressed in the CNS and in the nervous system of the gut.
+CB1 is expressed in the CNS and gut nervous system.
 The CB2 receptor is found on cells of the human defense system and on cells that regulate bone metabolism.

 Cannabinoids have been used, for example, to alleviate typical side effects of chemotherapy.
 These include nausea, vomiting and loss of appetite.
 Furthermore, neuropathic pain (Lee G et al. 2018), depressive mood, weight loss, and anxiety are among the indications for cannabis therapy.
 In particular, delta-9-tetrahydocannabinol and its metabolites 11-hydroxy-delta-9-tetrahydrocannabinol and 11-nor-9-carboxy-tetrahydrocannabinol are responsible for the psychogenic effects of the hemp plant (Huestis MA 2005).